dark3ad/communication-ht19/README.md

 ## Log Manager

-* [ReqID:19] It shall be possible to have an application log manager.
+* [ReqID:19] It shall be possible to have a log manager application.
 * [ReqID:20] It shall be possible to have a date-depent log rotation routine.
-* [ReqID:21] It shall be possible to log only changes in a log file.
+* [ReqID:21] It shall be possible to log changes with a timestamp in a log file.
 * [ReqID:22] It shall be possible to initialise the module.
-* [ReqID:23] It shall be possible to store the status of the module SD card <sdcard_status> to the CAN-BUS every (1000ms).
+* [ReqID:23] It shall be possible to send the status of the module SD card <sdcard_status> to the CAN-BUS every (1000ms).
 * [ReqID:24] It shall be possible to send the available memory of the SD card <free_mem> to the CAN-BUS every (1000ms).
 * [ReqID:25] It shall be possible to write internal errors of the log manager to a specific file <error.log>
 * [ReqID:26] It shall be possible to turn the buildin led on when there is a critical error.